aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-emf-to-pdf/_index.md

 ---
-title: Convert EMF to PDF | C#
+title: Convert EMF to PDF
 linktitle: Convert EMF to PDF
 type: docs
 weight: 230
-url: /net/convert-emf-to-pdf/
+url: /cpp/convert-emf-to-pdf/
 lastmod: "2021-06-05"
 description: Both bitmap as well as vector graphics can be files having an EMF extension.
-Convert EMF to PDF file simply with C#.
+Convert EMF to PDF file simply with C++.
 sitemap:
     changefreq: "weekly"
     priority: 0.7